mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 ## <a id="topic2"></a>What is JIT compilation?

 Just-in-Time (JIT) compilation is the process of turning some form of interpreted program evaluation into a native program, and doing so at run time.
-For example, instead of using general-purpose code that can evaluate arbitrary SQL expressiones to evaluate a particular SQL predicate like WHERE a.col=3, it is possible to generate a function that is specific to that expression and can be natively executed by the CPU, yielding a speedup.
+For example, instead of using general-purpose code that can evaluate arbitrary SQL expressiones to evaluate a particular SQL predicate like `WHERE a.col=3`, it is possible to generate a function that is specific to that expression and can be natively executed by the CPU, yielding a speedup.

-Greenplum Database has builtin support to perform JIT compilation using LLVM when Greenplum Database is built with --with-llvm.
+Greenplum Database has builtin support to perform JIT compilation using LLVM when Greenplum Database is built with `--with-llvm`.
+If you installed Greenplum Database using the `rpm` installation file, the install option `--with-llvm` is not necessary.

 ### <a id="topic21"></a>JIT accelerated operations